 The SEC’s civil case is still pending against Aequitas and its principals — co-founder and CEO Robert Jesenik, co-founder and executive vice president Brian Oliver, and former CFO N. Scott Gillis — all of whom the SEC is seeking to bar from the industry and make restitution.
 Oliver and another former CFO, Olaf Janke, have pled guilty to criminal charges, and more criminal indictments are expected.

 But, as RIA Intel previously reported, the sophisticated investment fraud couldn’t have gone on as long as it did without the participation of other RIAs.
-To lure them, Aequitas lent money to those RIAs to grow their assets and offered them bond-like products bearing interest rates as high as 15 percent that supposedly involved little risk.
+To lure them, Aequitas lent money to some RIAs to grow their assets and offered them bond-like products bearing interest rates as high as 15 percent that supposedly involved little risk.

 Malloy’s ties to Aequitas go back to 2010, when he was named an executive vice president of Aequitas Capital Management.
 The next year Malloy founded a company called Fortress Investment Management — not to be confused with Fortress Investment Group (now part of SoftBank Group) — that entered into a consulting agreement with Aequitas, according to the SEC’s complaint.
 Then, in 2013 Malloy founded his investment advisor MWM 1835.

 “The Fortress-ACM agreement incentivized Malloy, through his control of Fortress, to invest IOC in Aequitas, rather than other investments,” the SEC charged.
 While that created a conflict of interest, it added, “Malloy took no steps to disclose the agreement to investors.”
+Hudson points out that the SEC determined the disclosures “were not sufficiently specific.”

 Some of those investors sued Malloy in California state court, claiming that their investment of $300,000 went into the Income Opportunity Capital fund, which they were told would pay 8% per year.
 Instead, they alleged that it went to Aequitas and its investments in Corinthian.
 The case has since been settled for an undisclosed amount, according to an attorney involved with the case.